vodquang96/django-anymail/docs/esps/brevo.rst

 .. rubric:: SENDINBLUE_API_KEY

-The API key can be retrieved from your Sendinblue `SMTP & API settings`_.
+The API key can be retrieved from your Brevo `SMTP & API settings`_ on the "API Keys" tab (don't try to use an SMTP key).
+Required.

 Make sure the version column indicates "v3." (v2 keys don't work with Anymail.
 If you don't see a v3 key listed, use "Create a New API Key".)
-Required.

   .. code-block:: python